photographing the river, conducting bathymetry and seismology studies,

 is dominated by coarse sediment with a predominately sand matrix.
 This is in

-Water Quality/Insect Diversity: The Penobscot Indian Nation Water Resources Program monitored aquatic benthic
+The Penobscot Indian Nation Water Resources Program monitors aquatic benthic

 transparency, total suspended solids, pH, chlorophyll, and total phosphorous.